mercaux/slate/integration/index.html.md

 * Via upload to Mercaux SFTP folder as an export process from internal storage systems

 <aside class="notice">
-Image name/path should contain some kind of product id and logic helping to identify the primary one.
+Image name/path should contain some kind of product id and flag identifying the primary image for each product.
 </aside>

 # Inventory